People

 Kimmi North

 I am from Snowflake Arizona and grew up on Bellybutton Lane!
 I served my mission in the Salt Lake City South Mission.
 I grew up riding dirt bikes, jeeping, camping, mountain biking, and going on adventures!
 I love playing soccer, singing, and eating lots of sweets!
-This is my first semester in the Communication Disorder Program.
+This is my last semester in the Communication Disorder Program.
 I am very passionate about helping others and plan to get my master's in Speech-Language Pathology so I can help post-stroke patients recover and reconnect with their loved ones!

 Mari Xela Merrill